 “Firstly, you have to know you are not wrong.
 Most of the work I do is getting people out of the place where they feel they are not enough and wrong.
 The second is asking questions,” he says.
 “Who does it belong to?” is a great starting place.
 Asking this question makes you realise that a lot of the thoughts, feelings and emotions aren’t even yours.
 You are picking it up from the world around you.
 So asking “Is this mine, or am I picking it up from the world around me?” can be very useful as there is a sense of hopelessness and depression for a lot of people right now – especially for the sensitive ones of the world.
 Asking, who does it belong to?, gives you an awareness that the sadness may not be yours.”

-Once you’ve had the hard conversations, the follow up can be less formal.
-The person now knows you are for them and willing to talk through their concerns, making the dialogue far more open and inclusive.
+Following up on a serious conversation about a person’s mental health struggles can be less formal.
+The person now knows you are for them and willing to talk through their concerns, so your future conversations are more likely to be open and more comfortable.
 In many cases, the follow up can be as simple as a quick catch up, Dr Heer says.

 Even a quick call to say, I’m here for you.
 Can we meet for a coffee?
 I’m sorry you are struggling and what can I do to contribute?
 And just being with them,” the mental health expert says.
 “We don’t have to be the one to solve it for them.
 An important thing to realise is that it’s not our job to change it, but what we can do is let this person know they are not alone, and they’re not suffering alone.”

-Further to that, checking in can be as simple as asking if they’ve found a better way to manage the situation.
+Checking in can be as simple as asking if they’ve found a better way to manage the situation or if they have adequate supports in place.
 If they haven’t done anything, don’t judge them, they might just need someone to listen to them for the moment.

-When it comes to asking the question, you might feel awkward and it might feel strange, but support is key.
-This World Suicide Prevention Day on 10 September 2021, stay in touch and be there for your mates.
+When it comes to asking the question, “Are you okay?” you might feel awkward and it might feel strange, but giving and receiving support is vital to staying mentally healthy.
+So touch base and be there for your mates.
 Genuine care and concern can make a real difference.